-Greensboro Workers’ Compensation Lawyers Aid People Hurt on the Job
+Our Greensboro Workers’ Compensation Lawyers Help People Hurt on the Job

-Proven North Carolina attorneys seek relief for workplace accident victims
+Work directly with an experienced North Carolina attorney to seek relief for your workplace accident

-If you’ve been injured on the job, the lawyers at Hodgman, Rowlett & Jahnes, P.A. in Greensboro are ready to help you obtain reimbursement for your medical bills, lost wages and rehabilitation costs.
+If you’ve been injured on the job, the workers compensation lawyers at Hodgman, Rowlett & Jahnes, P.A. in Greensboro are ready to help you obtain reimbursement for your medical bills, lost wages and rehabilitation costs.
+Call us today at 336-609-7593 for a free consultation and speak directly to one of our experienced workers' compensation attorneys.
 All of our attorneys are among the 150 North Carolina Board Certified Specialists in Workers' Compensation Law.
 Of the 28,000 licensed lawyers referred to on the North Carolina State Bar’s website, only 4 percent have any type of Board Certification.
 We use our skill and experience to support community members when they have a job-related accident or illness.
 In cases arising out of construction accidents, vehicle collisions that occur while someone is driving for work and all types of other employment-linked medical conditions, we offer exceptional representation and service to individuals from Greensboro, Burlington, Eden, Lexington, Asheboro, High Point, Winston-Salem and the rest of North Carolina.

 What is workers’ compensation?